At CBS we are highly experienced in laying warehouse concrete flooring day in, day out, all over the country.

 Types of Lay

-Most warehouses have racking or high traffic areas, which indicates the need for a very flat surface using a range of Powerfloats, We can achieve flatness tolerances of FM1 – FM2; ensuring your floor is smoother for forklift operations.
-If you have a high traffic warehouse; you’ll want to consider a dry shake topping which provides an extra layer of resilience against wear & tear.
+Most warehouse concrete floors have racking or high traffic areas, which indicates the need for a very flat surface using a range of Powerfloats, We can achieve flatness tolerances of FM1 – FM2; ensuring your floor is smoother for forklift operations.
+If you have a very high traffic warehouse; you’ll want to consider a dry shake topping which provides an extra layer of resilience against wear & tear.
 If you have plans to surface the floor with tiles or a decorative finish, a lower flatness tolerance without dry shake topping will usually suffice.

 Reportable accidents in 2017 over 100,000 hours worked